Alternatives

 Public engagement

 From June to November of 2023, MnDOT hosted in-person and virtual public meetings, conducted an online survey, met with partners, community-based organizations and other key stakeholders, and attended multiple community events to collect public feedback on the alternatives.
-Feedback received during this time period will be used to refine and further develop alternatives.
+Feedback received will be used to refine and further develop alternatives.
 You can review a summary of the public engagement efforts that took place following the release of the alternatives.
 A formal public comment period is expected to be announced later in 2024.
-You can still review the alternatives and share your thoughts by reaching out directly to us at rethinkingI94project.dot@state.mn.us.
+You can still review the alternatives and share your thoughts by emailing rethinkingI94project.dot@state.mn.us.

 General Maintenance, Maintenance – A, and Maintenance – B